![]() |

 I'm whipped.

-That is some list to get you started.
+That is some list of hummingbird flowers to get you started.

 I do it all the time and so can you.

-You can also add Russian sage and petunias to your list.
+You can also add Russian sage and petunias to your list of hummingbird flowers.

 Zinnias are hummingbird flowers because they attract tiny insects the hummers eat.